sralloza/rpi-provisioner/README.md

 > Have your raspberry pi ready to go using a couple commands.

 It's a real pain when your Raspberry Pi dies due to sdcard corruption and you have to set it up again.
-Install your favourite shell, update all packagaes, set up the ssh connection, the static ip address...
+Install your favourite shell, update all packagaes, set up the SSH connection, the static ip address...

 That's why [rpi-provisioner](./) was created.
 There is a command for (almost) any tedios part of having your raspberry up and running again.